You'd love to go after your dreams... if only you knew what they were.

 By spending some time exploring what your dreams might be, while engaging the amazing superpowers of your creativity and imagination, you open up the doors between you and your dream.

-These prompts are for playing and creating with.
+These journal prompts for finding your dream are for playing and creating with.

-Use them as little diving boards to dive off into other things to explore – the most important part of creative journaling is following your creative impulse – that’s where the magic is.
+Use them as little diving boards to dive off into other things to explore - the most important part is following your creative impulse - going down all the rabbit holes - that's where the magic is.
+You don't have to answer each prompt exactly.

-Even when you’re not sure about your answers – stay in the process!
-The more time you spend with a question, the better the answer is going to get.
+Even when you're not sure about your answers - stay in the process!
+The more time you spend with a journal prompt, the better the answer is going to get.

 If you've been ignoring your dreams for a long time, they made need some time before they're ready to come out and play with you.